 She studied Natural Sciences at University.
 Liz is planting English Elms and other native trees at her home in Kent.

-Philip Mould has been an amateur enthusiast for wild plants since early childhood, and this deep interest has developed in recent years into an ardent commitment to plant conservation.
+Philip Mould has been an amateur enthusiast for wild plants since early childhood, and this deep interest has developed into an ardent commitment to plant conservation.
 He is a fellow of the Linnaean Society

 His business interests and professional experience in communication are among the strengths he brings to Plantlife International as a Trustee.
-He is one of the country’s foremost authorities on British and American portraiture, and has a West End gallery specialising in the subject.
-He has been a valuer for the Heritage Lottery Fund since 1998 and has been official art advisor to the House of Commons and to the House of Lords since 1988.
+He is one of the country’s foremost authorities on British portraiture, and has a West End gallery specialising in the subject.
+For twenty years he was art adviser to the House of Commons and Lords.

 Dr David Parker